 9. MYTH: Dermatillomania is a made-up disorder made to enhance the DSM- if it were a real disorder, it would’ve already been in there.

 TRUTH: Why would someone make something like this up- what is there to gain from it?
-Trichotillomania (hair pulling disorder) was added in the DSM III- R while skin picking remained a symptom of other disorders, such as Borderline Personality Disorder, falling under the self-mutilating category.
-It was hidden in the contexts of mutilation, as causing harm to your skin means to mutilate it, but it wasn’t further explored as a stand-alone disorder until later on.
-This is one reason why comorbidity is so high with other mental illnesses.
+Trichotillomania (hair pulling disorder) was added in the DSM III- R while skin picking remained a symptom of other disorders, such as Borderline Personality Disorder, falling under the conventional self-harm category.
+It was considered to be self-injurious (since causing harm to your skin creates marks) but it wasn’t further explored as a stand-alone disorder until later May of 2013.
+This is one reason why co-morbidity is so high with other mental illnesses.
 The other reason is that Dermatillomania affects much more of a person’s life that by the time it’s recognized, it’s already created problems in other areas of functioning which attributes to other mental illnesses.

 10. MYTH: Picking at your skin is just a bad habit.